- Describe techniques for writing effective narratives

 - Relate it to something larger than itself, either overtly, or covertly.

-- Narratives have a plot, characters, conflict, and a theme.
+- contains a plot, characters, conflict, and a theme.

-- Most narratives are written about major events that follow a timeline, but narratives do not need to be written in chronological order.
+- follows a timeline, but do not need to be written in chronological order.

-- Narratives should have strong openings to engage the reader.
+- has a strong opening to engage the reader.

 sTART WITH THE STORY